Jetix Europe: Formation

-In September 1995, Fox Broadcasting Company and Saban Entertainment announced they had formed a strategic partnership in the creation of children's programming networks worldwide under the Fox Kids umberella.
-The networks would capitalize on Saban's library and Fox-parent News Corp.’s distribution strength.
-The venture launched their first international Fox Kids Network branded channel in the United Kingdom on October 19, 1996.
+In September 1995, Fox Broadcasting Company and Saban Entertainment announced they had formed a strategic partnership in the creation of children's programming networks worldwide under the Fox Kids umbrella.
+The networks would capitalise on Saban's library and Fox-parent News Corp's distribution strength.
+The venture launched their first international Fox Kids Network branded channel in the United Kingdom on 19 October 1996.

 After the successful launch of Fox Kids UK, five additional Fox Kids networks were launched between 1997 and 1999 for the Netherlands, France, Poland, Scandinavia and Spain.

-On April 1, 1999, the Central & Eastern Europe feed was launched for the CIS and Baltic countries.
+On 1 April 1999, the Central and Eastern Europe feed was launched for the CIS and Baltic countries.

-Going Public
+Expansion and going public

 Fox Kids Europe became a publicly traded company in November 1999 with Fox Family Worldwide holding a 75.7% majority stake and the other 24.3% being listed on the Amsterdam Stock Exchange.

-In 2000, five additional Fox Kids feeds launched: Italy, Turkey, Germany, Hungary and the Middle East.
+In 2000, five additional Fox Kids feeds launched: Italy, Turkey, Germany, Hungary and the Middle East, while the Scandivanian feed was expanded to Iceland.
 These launches made Fox Kids the only children's entertainment company with a local channel in every major European market.

-In Late-2000, Saban Entertainment reconsolidated their European licensing subsidiary based in the United Kingdom – Saban Consumer Products Europe, as a subsidiary of Fox Kids Europe.
+In late 2000, Saban Entertainment reconsolidated their European licensing subsidiary based in the United Kingdom, Saban Consumer Products Europe, as a subsidiary of Fox Kids Europe.

 In February 2001, a Fox Kids feed was launched in Israel, while the Hungarian feed was extended to the Czech Republic and Slovakia, while launching in Russia as a programming block on free-to-air channel Ren TV.
-In June 2001 Fox Kids Europe announced that the Fox Kids brand had become the most widely distributed children's channel in Europe and the Middle East, reaching 24.9 million households and broadcasting in 54 countries via 11 channel feeds in 16 languages.
+In June 2001, Fox Kids Europe announced that the Fox Kids brand had become the most widely distributed children's channel in Europe and the Middle East, reaching 24.9 million households and broadcasting in 54 countries through 11 channel feeds in 16 languages.

-In the Summer of 2001, the Italian Fox Kids channel launched a syndicated block for several local stations in Italy.
+In the summer of 2001, the Italian Fox Kids channel launched a syndicated block for several local stations in Italy.